 Wintertime marks a fresh start for many shoppers.
 They’ve made it through the holidays and resolved to “do better” this year.
 People everywhere are putting away the credit cards, cinching their belts, and saying no to non-essential purchases.

 As customers recover from the holiday shopping season, your store can go from bustling to barren in a matter of weeks.
 Most retail stores experience and plan for slow sales in the early winter months.

 Starting the year off in a sales slump can be frustrating and unnerving for small businesses.
 Wouldn’t it be great if you could give your business a boost and watch that bottom line grow?

 We’ve been working with retail businesses for more than 60 years, and in that time, we’ve seen many stores come and go.
-The shops that stick around typically have three things in common: a great store layout, excellent customer service, and a solid marketing plan.
+The shops that stick around typically have three things: a great store layout, excellent customer service, and a solid marketing plan.
 Today we’re sharing five marketing strategies that can help small businesses survive and even thrive during the dreaded winter slump.

 The good news is that these strategies can be implemented in as little as a week!
 Read on to learn how to boost your bottom line by working with your customers’ needs.

 Direct mail is one of the most inexpensive yet effective ways to connect with current and potential customers.
 Set up a simple postcard or flyer campaign to remind shoppers that the sales don’t stop just because the new year starts.

 With more retailers utilizing email, social media, and other digital platforms to reach customers, direct mail gives your business a unique opportunity to stand out from the competition — this is your chance to get creative!